agentmishra/wordpress_external_login_plugin/README.md

 http://tom.benyon.io

 #To Do
-- Add a locked state to elements of the menus
-- Add required fields that turn off the plugin if they are empty
 - Remove option data from db if they are removed or renamed in the admin area
-- Add email to users
+- Add Social Login with:
+    - Facebook
+    - Google
+    - Github